MinhoWei/database-systems/CATALOG.md

 # The PostgreSQL Catalog
 ## Important PostgreSQL System Catalog Tables
+Note: Details on the other tables, and complete details of the given tables, are available in the PostgreSQL documentation: *https://www.postgresql.org/docs/16/catalogs.html*.

 ![](https://github.com/MinhoWei/database-systems/blob/main/catalog1.png)
 These are tables that contain metadata about the database.
 Each table or view stores information about a different aspect of the database, such as users, databases, tables, columns, and data types.